DavidIAm/perl-Set-SegmentTree/README.md

 resolve a value to the set of segments which encompass it.

 A segment:
- \[ Start Value , End Value , Segment Label \]
+ \[ Segment Label, Start Value , End Value \]

 Wherein the Start and End values are expected to be numeric.

-Start Value is expected to be less than End Value
+Start Value Must be less than End Value

 The speed of Set::SegmentTree depends on not being concerned with additional segment relevant data, so it is expected one would